theriftlab/immanuel-python/docs/5-settings.md

 ## Overview

-There are many detailed customisations for chart data, especially for aspect rules.
-This section will provide you with an overview, but taking a look through the defaults in `setup.py` and the const files might give you a more detailed idea.
+There are many detailed customizations for chart data, especially for aspect rules.
+This section will provide you with an overview, but taking a look through the defaults in `setup.py` and the const files will give you a more detailed idea.

 ### `chart_data`